manyone-cph/teaching-dmjx-data-and-services/tutorials/hardware/README.md

 Set up a simple web project using for instance [Codepen](https://codepen.io), or create a project locally.

-We need a container and an element to move (local example):
+We need a container and an element to move:
 ```html
 ...
 <div id="container">